hidayatarg/AspnetMicroservices/README.md

 - `db.Products.drop()` to drop the Products collection
 - `db.dropDatabase()` to drop the CatalogDb database

+### Redis

+- `docker pull redis` to pull the redis image
+- `docker run -d -p 6379:6379 --name aspnetrun-redis redis` to run the redis image
+- `docker logs -f aspnetrun-redis` to see the logs of the redis image
+- `docker exec -it aspnetrun-redis redis-cli` to enter the redis image
+- `docker exec -it aspnetrun-redis bin/bash` to enter the redis image

 ## Catalog REST APIs

 | Method | Request URI                                    | Use Case                        |